April 29, 2025

 2. Scheduled Premieres

-Instant Premieres launch as soon as you hit publish, whereas scheduled Premieres are launched at a later date of your choosing.
+Instant Premieres launch as soon as you hit publish, creating an immediate viewing event, whereas scheduled Premieres are set to launch at a future date and time of your choosing, giving you more time to promote the upcoming event.

 Scheduled Premieres are great for consistency and give you time to promote your upcoming videos to subscribers and your audience elsewhere.
-When you create a scheduled Premiere, YouTube will automatically generate a URL you can send to your audience.
-They can then set reminders to watch your live video.
+When you create a scheduled Premiere, YouTube automatically generates a URL you can send to your audience.
+They can then set reminders to watch your live video when it premieres.
 YouTube will also send a notification to subscribers letting them know when they can expect the Premiere to air (they can click on their notification bell to see the details).
+This advance notice helps maximize your live audience size.

 Setting up an Instant Premiere in YouTube